-With more being demanded of agencies by government, clients, professionals, volunteers, our donors and supporters, there is a stronger external focus on accreditation, best practice and a clear demonstration of outcomes to support evidence based practice.
-These issues have all impacted on our plan.
+With more being demanded of agencies by government, clients, professionals, volunteers, our donors and supporters along with key funding stakeholders, there is a stronger external focus on accreditation, best practice and a clear demonstration of outcomes to support evidence based practice.
+These issues all impact our planning for the future.